SwethaEndla/formUsingSpringBootReactFrontEndcode/README.md

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**
+# to work with Axios we need to install Axios to react project
+    cmd to install ---   axios is  npm install Axios
+# post call has an endpoint which is running on my local server
+to work this project fine we have to run the java code in any server and change port number accordingly

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.